-Name Responsibilities Parochial Church Councils Agree, implement, monitor and review annually this safeguarding policy and all associated policies.
-Ensure all staff and volunteers are recruited safely.
-Agree and implement supporting good practice guidance and processes.
-Ensure adequate insurance for all activities.
-Recruit and support adequate Parish Safeguarding Officers.
-Ensure all staff and volunteers are adequately trained and supervised.
-Parish Safeguarding Officer (PSO) Respond to all safeguarding allegations and concerns according to policy and guidance.
-Monitor and report to PCC regarding adherence to policy and practice Arrange safeguarding training and maintain records Process DBS disclosures for the church and maintain records Vicar Act as a point of contact should there be any safeguarding allegation or concern regarding a PSO Church Wardens Take part in the allegations management procedure when required.
-Take part in an 'agreement' as per 'ministering to those that may present a risk'.
-Activity Leaders Follow the Safeguarding policy and associated good practice guidance Ensure that activities are run according to good practice guidance.
-Report any safeguarding concerns as per policy Ensure all volunteers are safely recruited.
-Ensure all volunteers have in date training and DBS check as required.
-Ensure all new volunteers receive agreed induction.
-Supervise agreed volunteers.
-Staff and Volunteers Follow the safeguarding policy and any associated good practice guidance.
-Report any safeguarding concern as per policy Church members Be aware of the safeguarding and associated policies Report any concerns as per policy
+Name Responsibilities Parish Safeguarding Officer (PSO) Parish Administrator Respond to all safeguarding allegations and concerns according to policy and guidance Monitor and report to PCC regarding adherence to policy and practice Arrange safeguarding training and maintain records Process DBS disclosures for the church and maintain records Incumbent Act as a point of contact should there be any safeguarding allegation or concern regarding a PSO Church Wardens Take part in the allegations management procedure when required Take part in an 'agreement' as per 'ministering to those that may present a risk' Activity Leaders Follow the Safeguarding policy and associated good practice guidance Ensure that activities are run according to good practice guidance Report any safeguarding concerns as per policy Ensure all volunteers are safely recruited Ensure all volunteers have in date training and DBS check as required Ensure all new volunteers receive agreed induction Supervise agreed volunteers Staff and Volunteers Follow the safeguarding policy and associated good practice guidance Report any safeguarding concern as per policy Church members Be aware of the safeguarding and associated policies Report any concerns as per policy

-10. Additional Related Policies
+10. Additional Related PoliciesPhotographs and videos

-Photographs and videos:

-It is the policy of the Upper Thames Group of Parishes, that no one should take photographs of children or young people without the written consent of that child's parent or carer and the consent of that child where they are old enough to give consent.
+It is the policy of the parishes of the Upper Thames Group that no one should take photographs of children or young people without the written consent of that child's parent or carer and the consent of that child where they are old enough to give consent.

-Where photographs are to be taken, consent will be gained from parents and carers in advance, using an agreed form.
+Where photographs are to be taken consent will be gained from parents and carers in advance, using the agreed form.
 This will stipulate: who will take photos, for what purpose they may be used, how they will be stored and after what period they will be destroyed.

-All photos and videos taken for Upper Thames Parishes should be stored securely on devices belonging to PCC.
+All photos and videos taken for the parishes of the Upper Thames Group should be stored securely on devices belonging to PCC.
 No photo or video should be left stored on personal photography or videography equipment.